JayAlton/DNS_Server_Python/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/dns-server/09189ebd-81eb-412c-853d-83bb3399a09d)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

-This is a starting point for Python solutions to the ["Build Your Own DNS server" Challenge](https://app.codecrafters.io/courses/dns-server/overview).
+This is my Python solution to the
+["Build Your Own DNS server" Challenge](https://app.codecrafters.io/courses/dns-server/overview).

 In this challenge, I built a DNS server that's capable of parsing and